mtumilowicz/scrum-notes/README.md

     * helps stakeholders understand and enact Scrum product management
     * Causing change that increases the productivity of the Scrum Team
     * cooperate with other Scrum Masters to increase the effectiveness of the application of Scrum
-### Scrum Events
+## Scrum Events
-    * Once a Sprint begins, its duration is fixed and cannot be shortened or lengthened
-    * each event in Scrum is a formal opportunity to inspect and adapt something
-        * events are specifically designed to enable critical transparency and inspection
-    * The Sprint
+### The Sprint
-        * time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created
 * new Sprint starts immediately after the conclusion of the previous Sprint
+* once a Sprint begins, its duration cannot be changed
+* are used to accomplish something
+* time-box: <= month
+    * may be considered a project with no more than a one-month horizon
+    * when too long complexity may rise, and risk may increase
+    * limit risk to one calendar month of cost
+* during it - "Done", useable, product Increment is created
 * consist of
     * Sprint Planning,
     * Daily Scrums,
     * the development work,
     * the Sprint Review
     * the Sprint Retrospective
-        * During the Sprint
-            * No changes are made that would endanger the Sprint Goal
+* no changes are made that would endanger the Sprint Goal
-            * Quality goals do not decrease
+* quality goals do not decrease
-            * Scope may be clarified and re-negotiated between the Product Owner and Development Team as more is learned
+* scope may be clarified and re-negotiated as more is learned: Product Owner <-> Development Team
-        * Sprint may be considered a project with no more than a one-month horizon
-            * Sprints are used to accomplish something
-            * print has a goal of what is to be built and flexible plan that will guide building it
-        * When a Sprint’s horizon is too long the definition of what is being built may change, complexity may rise, and risk may increase
-        * enable predictability by ensuring inspection and adaptation of progress toward a Sprint Goal at least every calendar month
+* enable predictability by ensuring inspection and adaptation of progress toward a Sprint Goal
-        * limit risk to one calendar month of cost
 * Cancelling a Sprint
     * sprint can be cancelled before the Sprint time-box is over
     * Only the Product Owner has the authority to cancel the Sprint
     * sprint would be cancelled if the Sprint Goal becomes obsolete
         * might occur if the company changes direction or if market or technology conditions change
     * Sprint should be cancelled if it no longer makes sense given the circumstances
     * due to the short duration of Sprints, cancellation rarely makes sense
     * When a Sprint is cancelled, any completed and “Done” Product Backlog items are reviewed
         * part of the work is potentially releasable, the Product Owner typically accepts it
         * All incomplete Product Backlog Items are re-estimated and put back on the Product Backlog
 * Sprint Planning
     * collaborative work of the entire Scrum Team
     * time-boxed to a maximum of eight hours for a one-month Sprint
     * Scrum Master ensures that the event takes place and that attendants understand its purpose
     * answers the following:
         * What can be delivered in the Increment resulting from the upcoming Sprint?
         * How will the work needed to deliver the Increment be achieved?
     * Topic One: What can be done this Sprint?
         * Development Team works to forecast the functionality that will be developed during the Sprint
         * Product Owner discusses the objective that the Sprint should achieve and the Product Backlog items that, if completed in the Sprint, would achieve the Sprint Goal
         * input to this meeting:
             * Product Backlog
             * latest product Increment
             * projected capacity of the Development Team
             * past performance of the Development Team
         * number of items selected from the Product Backlog for the Sprint is solely up to the Development Team
             * Only the Development Team can assess what it can accomplish over the upcoming Sprint
         * During Sprint Planning the Scrum Team also crafts a Sprint Goal
             * Sprint Goal is an objective that will be met within the Sprint through the implementation of the Product Backlog
                 * Sprint Goal provides guidance to the Development Team on why it is building the Increment
     * Topic Two: How will the chosen work get done?
         * Sprint Backlog = Product Backlog items selected for this Sprint + the plan for delivering
         * Work planned for the first days of the Sprint by the Development Team is decomposed by the end of this meeting, often to units of one day or less
 * Sprint Goal
     * is an objective set for the Sprint that can be met through the implementation of Product Backlog
     * provides guidance to the Development Team on why it is building the Increment
     * created during the Sprint Planning meeting
     * selected Product Backlog items deliver one coherent function, which can be the Sprint Goal
     * can be any other coherence that causes the Development Team to work together rather than on separate initiatives
 * Daily Scrum
     * is a 15-minute time-boxed event for the Development Team
     * is held every day of the Sprint
     * at it, the Development Team plans work for the next 24 hours
     * optimizes team collaboration and performance by inspecting the work since the last Daily Scrum
     * forecasts upcoming Sprint work
     * is held at the same time and place each day to reduce complexity
     * Development Team uses the Daily Scrum to inspect progress toward the Sprint Goal and to inspect how progress is trending toward completing the work in the Sprint Backlog
     * optimizes the probability that the Development Team will meet the Sprint Goal
     * is set by the Development Team and can be conducted in different ways if it focuses on progress toward the Sprint Goal
         * What did I do yesterday that helped the Development Team meet the Sprint Goal?
         * What will I do today to help the Development Team meet the Sprint Goal?
         * Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?
     * Development Team or team members often meet immediately after the Daily Scrum for detailed discussions, or to adapt, or replan, the rest of the Sprint’s work
     * Scrum Master ensures that the Development Team has the meeting
     * Development Team is responsible for conducting the Daily Scrum
     * is an internal meeting for the Development Team
         * If others are present, the Scrum Master ensures that they do not disrupt the meeting
     * improve communications, eliminate other meetings, identify impediments to development for removal, highlight and promote quick decision-making, and improve the Development Team’s level of knowledge
     * is a key inspect and adapt meeting
 * Sprint Review
     * is held at the end of the Sprint to inspect the Increment and adapt the Product Backlog if needed
     * the Scrum Team and stakeholders collaborate about what was done in the Sprint
     * is an informal meeting, not a status meeting, and the presentation of the Increment is intended to elicit feedback and foster collaboratioN
     * at most a four-hour meeting for one-month Sprints
     * includes the following elements:
         * Attendees include the Scrum Team and key stakeholders invited by the Product Owner
         * The Product Owner explains what Product Backlog items have been “Done” and what has not been “Done”;
         * The Development Team discusses what went well during the Sprint, what problems it ran into, and how those problems were solved;
         * The Development Team demonstrates the work that it has “Done” and answers questions about the Increment;
         * The Product Owner discusses the Product Backlog as it stands
             * He or she projects likely target and delivery dates based on progress to date (if needed);
         * The entire group collaborates on what to do next, so that the Sprint Review provides valuable input to subsequent Sprint Planning;
         * Review of how the marketplace or potential use of the product might have changed what is the most valuable thing to do next
         * Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated releases of functionality or capability of the product
     * result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprint
         * Product Backlog may also be adjusted overall to meet new opportunities
 * Sprint Retrospective
     * is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint
     * occurs after the Sprint Review and prior to the next Sprint Planning
     * at most a three-hour meeting for one-month Sprints
     * Scrum Master ensures that the event takes place and that attendants understand its purpose
     * Scrum Master ensures that the meeting is positive and productive
     * The purpose of the Sprint Retrospective is to:
         * Inspect how the last Sprint went with regards to people, relationships, process, and tools;
         * Identify and order the major items that went well and potential improvements; and,
         * Create a plan for implementing improvements to the way the Scrum Team does its work.
     * By the end of the Sprint Retrospective, the Scrum Team should have identified improvements that it will implement in the next Sprint
         * Implementing these improvements in the next Sprint is the adaptation to the inspection of the Scrum Team itself
 * Scrum Artifacts
     * represent work or value to provide transparency and opportunities for inspection and adaptation
     * specifically designed to maximize transparency of key information so that everybody has the same understanding